JakeWnuk/ptt/docs/USAGE.md

 ptt -f <input-file> -t mask-swap -tf <replacement-file>
 ```
 > [!NOTE]
-> The input for `mask-swap` is partial masks from `retain`!
+> The input for `mask-swap` is partial masks from `mask-retain`!
 This is different from most other modes.

 The replacement file does not need to be in any specific format.
 The
 replacements will be applied to the first instance in each line.
 The